-The Northern Territory Government recognises and supports the fundamental right of Aboriginal Territorians to live on, develop and maintain their homelands.
+The NT Government recognises and supports the fundamental right of Aboriginal Territorians to live on, develop and maintain their homelands.
 Support for Aboriginal people to live on, develop and maintain their homelands is also in line with international obligations.

 Significant national and Northern Territory policies exist to support homeland residents to fulfil their aspiration to maintain and strengthen distinct political, legal, economic, social and cultural institutions on homelands.
 Homelands policy and guidelines are aligned with Remote Contracting Policy and Good Practice Guidelines for Funding Remote Communities.
 Service delivery to homelands reflects these objectives and will continue to be based on strong, productive and collaborative relationships in recognition of the Territory’s long term commitment to principles of priority, engagement, sustainability, access and accountability.
 Approximately 10,000 Aboriginal Territorians are residents in 2,400 dwellings on more than 500 homelands across the Territory.

 Find out about the Homelands Services Grants Program.

 - Homelands policy - March 2015

 In October 2019, the NT Government commissioned an independent review (the review) of the Homelands Policy and Programs, which guide the delivery of housing and infrastructure services to Northern Territory homelands.